Armed Forces Outreach Service

 What we can offer

-We have a good understanding of some of the barriers that Forces personnel and their families face when trying to secure a home.
-Our outreach workers are a single point of contact in housing services and can give you help and support around issues such as:
+We have a good understanding of some of the barriers that you and your families face when trying to secure a home.
+Contact us - our outreach workers are will give you help and support around issues such as:

 - direct advice about housing